 Browser Testing Tools and Techniques

 We have two go-to tools when it comes to browser testing: BrowserStack and QuirkTools Screenfly.
-BrowserStack covers the main OS systems, devices, and latest browsers, while Quirk Tools is great for checking phones and tablets to make sure a site’s responsive design elements, such as touch menus and screen scrolling, render properly, both vertically and horizontally.
+BrowserStack covers the main OS systems, devices, and latest browsers.
+At the same time, Quirk Tools is great for checking phones and tablets to ensure a site’s responsive design elements, such as touch menus and screen scrolling, render properly, both vertically and horizontally.
 In our experience, QuirkTools is better for quick testing during the development process.
-It’s fast, but doesn’t emulate a perfect device.
-BrowserStack is helpful for the final QA pass, when we want to make sure a site renders perfectly on every device.
+It’s fast but doesn’t emulate a perfect device.
+BrowserStack is helpful for the final QA pass when we want to make sure a site renders perfectly on every device.
 It’s a robust tool, but it’s a little slower.

 But keep in mind that as operating systems and browsers go out of date, it’s impossible to account for every possibility.
-We use a tool called Outdated Browser to make sure we’re using the most current version of every browser we test.
+We use a tool called Outdated Browser to ensure we’re using the most current version of every browser we test.

 Major Website Changes Require Additional Browser Testing